B. S. Daya Sagar: Professional

 Sagar has been honored with the Georges Matheron Lectureship Award of International Association for Mathematical Geosciences for outstanding research ability in the field of spatial statistics or mathematical morphology.
-In 2002 he received Krishnan Medal of the Indian Geophysical Union.
+In 2002, he received Krishnan Medal of the Indian Geophysical Union.
 As recipient of this medal, Sagar was made IGU Fellow in 2011.
 In 1995, he received Dr. Balakrishna Memorial Award from the Regional Centre of Andhra Pradesh Akademi of Sciences.
 He is an elected Fellow of Royal Geographical Society (1999), Fellow of Indian Geophysical Union (2011), Senior Member of IEEE (2003) and was a member of New York Academy of Science during 1995–96.
-Sagar was elected as a fellow by the Indian Academy of Sciences in 2022.
+In 2022, Sagar was elected as a fellow by the Indian Academy of Sciences.
 He is on the Editorial Boards of Discrete Dynamics of Nature and Society, and Computers & Geosciences.
-He has published 80+ papers in peer reviewed international journals, 3 books, and 7 edited Special-Theme issues for well known journals.
+He has published more than 80 papers in peer-reviewed international journals, three books, and seven edited Special-Theme issues for well known journals.
 He has been on Editorial Boards of Computers & Geosciences, Mathematical Geosciences, and Discrete Dynamics in Nature & Society.